Introduction

 2. Pontiac fever:

-fever is a mild, flu-like illness caused by the bacterium Legionella pneumophila, the same organism that causes Legionnaires’ disease.
-Unlike Legionnaires’
+Pontiac fever is a mild, flu-like illness caused by the Legionella

 Symptoms of Legionnaires’ disease